Suggested timelines for submitting Custom Courseware adoptions:

 - I want to use my previous coursepack; do I need to bring in all my material again?

-- When should I bring in my material?
+- When should I submit my material?

 - What kinds of materials can I include in a coursepack?